Download free PDF

 Insulin Market Share

 The major players operating in the insulin industry include Eli Lilly, Novo Nordisk, and Sanofi.
-These top 3 players account for approximately over 90% of the global market.
+These top 3 players account for approximately over 90% of the insulin industry.
 These market players focus on strategies such as mergers, acquisitions, innovative product development and launches, expansion, and collaboration to generate more revenue and withstand market competition.
 For instance, in December 2024, Eli Lilly announced a USD 3 billion expansion of its Wisconsin manufacturing facility.
 This investment will extend the company's global parenteral (injectable) product manufacturing network, helping to meet the growing demand for its diabetes, obesity and future pipeline medicines across therapeutic areas.

 Moreover, businesses are allocating more resources to research and next-generation formulation development work, including ultra rapid acting and biosimilar insulin drugs which aim to be more effective, cheaper, and easier to access.
 To serve price sensitive regions, these producers are also introducing cheaper products and adopting cost containment measures so that insulin therapy would be affordable to patients around the globe.